Tube Inspection Technologies OLD

-EC AND RFT are electromagnetic techniques whereby a current carrying conductor (probe) in close proximity to the material (tube) induces a current in the tube wall, producing a magnetic field.
+EC, RFT and NFA are electromagnetic techniques whereby a current carrying conductor (probe) in close proximity to the material (tube) induces a current in the tube wall, producing a magnetic field.
 Flaws or discontinuities disrupt the magnetic field.
 This produces a change in the current that is recorded and interpreted by the operator.
 The defect depth is estimated from amplitude and phase shifts referenced to the response from a calibration standard.

 IRIS Testing uses an ultrasonic beam scanned around the tube ID by a water driven turbine probe assembly which is inserted into each tube.